 Studies suggest that poor hand-washing contributes to the spread of infections.
 Patients who have central lines are especially at risk, as the hub of the line can become contaminated with bacteria.
 Artificial fingernails have also been identified as a risk factor, as germs get trapped under the nails.
 Some NICUs are overcrowded and understaffed, putting a strain on resources and ultimately contributing to the spread of infection.

 Hospitals take nosocomial infections very seriously.
-Not only do these infections cause more infant deaths, they also drive up healthcare costs significantly.
+Not only do these infections cause more infant deaths, but they also drive up healthcare costs significantly.

 National measures have been put into place to keep track of infections in hospitalized patients and track which hospitals are above the national average for certain types of infections.
 In the NICUs, doctors, nurses, and other healthcare providers have been educated extensively about the importance of hand hygiene playing a vital role in preventing the spread of infections.
 With 25-50% of premature babies suffering from nosocomial infections, it will take a team effort to reduce the incidence of these devastating infections.